pletzer/nzesm_apptainer/README.md

 First you need to have Apptainer installed.
 If you're running Linux, you're in luck, just follow the (instructions)[https://apptainer.org/docs/user/latest/].
 On Windows, you can use Windows Linux Subsystem (WSL).

 A container needs a definition file, e.g. `conf/nzesmenv.def`.
 This file lists the operating system, the compilers and the steps to build the libraries.
-It is a recipe to build the container.
+It is a recipe for building the container.

 To build the container, type
 ```
 apptainer build nzesmenv.sif conf/nzesmenv.def
 ```
-which may take of the order of one hour to build.
+Now take a cup of coffee.

 If you don't have access to a Linux system with Apptainer installed, you can also (build the container on Mahuika)[https://support.nesi.org.nz/hc/en-gb/articles/6008779241999-Build-an-Apptainer-container-on-a-Milan-compute-node] by submitting the follwowing SLURM job
 ```
 #!/bin/bash -e
 #SBATCH --job-name=apptainer_build
 #SBATCH --partition=milan
-#SBATCH --time=0-02:00:00
+#SBATCH --time=0-03:00:00
 #SBATCH --mem=30GB
 #SBATCH --cpus-per-task=2